Russian blame game breaks out after Moscow says its own troops' cell phone use caused Makiivka strike - KTVZ

 He questioned how the Ministry of Defense could be “so sure” that the location of soldiers lodging in a school building could not have been determined using drone surveillance or a local informant.

-And he again questioned the official death toll, which was revised upward by Moscow to 89 from 63, writing that “their number will still be growing.”
+And he again raised suspicions about the official death toll, which was revised upward by Moscow to 89 from 63, writing that “their number will still be growing.”

+In another post on Wednesday, Pegov warned that apathy on the battlefield will lead to more “tragedies.”
+Referring to the conflict both by its Kremlin euphemism — “special military operation” — and also by the word “war,” he said: “If you ask me personally what is the most dangerous thing in war, I will answer unequivocally: not to bother.”

 “We know, and we know firsthand, what it is to suffer losses,” Pushilin said on Telegram Wednesday.
 “Based on the information I have, I can say with certainty that there were many displays of courage and real heroism by the guys in this regiment.”